-In the Great Lakes Basin, we are working with ag retailers, farmers, watershed organizations, Extension, state agencies, non-operator landowners and scientists.
+In both the Great Lakes and Mississippi River Basins, we are working with ag retailers, farmers, watershed organizations, Extension, state agencies, non-operator landowners and scientists.

 Funding for this project has been provided by:

-Currently, we are scaling up the successful ag retailer pilot in the WLEB to the entire Great Lakes Basin (GLB).
-Equipped with further funding from the Great Lakes Protection Fund in 2015, we are expanding efforts to activate ag retailers as change agents for targeted water quality improvements.
-Through our communications and outreach, ag retailers across the GLB will become more aware of how they can play a role in solutions for nutrient, pesticide and sediment issues.
+In 2015, we received funding from the Great Lakes Protection Fund to expand our efforts to activate ag retailers as change agents for targeted water quality improvements.
+Through our communications and outreach, ag retailers across the GLB have become more aware of how they can play a role in solutions for nutrient, pesticide and sediment issues.